The Cyberiad: Reception and legacy

 The Cyberiad has been widely praised and acknowledged for its writing, humor, and allegorical nature.
 Most critics agree that it is a work of "comic-satirical science fiction", though many have argued that the deeper themes present make it far more than a simple work of science fiction.

 The book was met with praise at release, with critics applauding both the original and the renowned translation.
 Leslie Fiedler called the work "truly amusing and profoundly disturbing at the same time".
 Though some critics disliked the directness of the fables, it was agreed that it was if nothing else, a sharp and amusing satire of our modern society.
 Later on, more critical literary analysis also praised the work, drawing attention to its sharp political messages, critique of anthropocentrism, and approach to the psychology of artificial life.
 It has been considered a classic of Eastern European science fiction and has become widely appreciated in both the Eastern European and broader scientific and technological communities.

 The book as a whole, and some stories contained within, have been praised by numerous science fiction writers, most famously Ursula K. Le Guin and Kurt Vonnegut.

-An elaborate interactive Google Doodle inspired by the illustrations of Daniel Mróz in The Cyberiad was created and published on November 23, 2011 in his honor for the 60th anniversary of Lem's first published book: The Astronauts.In it, an animated character resembling Lem meets a giant robot.
+An elaborate interactive Google Doodle inspired by the illustrations of Daniel Mróz in The Cyberiad was created and published on November 23, 2011 in his honor for the 60th anniversary of Lem's first published book: The Astronauts.
+In it, an animated character resembling Lem meets a giant robot.

 Adaptations

 In 1970, Krzysztof Meyer composed Cyberiada – an opera to his own libretto based on selected stories.

 In 1975 an animated film Maszyna Trurla (8 minutes) was released based on Lem's story (director Jerzy Zitzman, screenplay Leszek Mech).

 The Seventh Sally or How Trurl's Own Perfection Led to No Good (Polish title: Wyprawa siódma, czyli o tym jak własna doskonałość Trurla do złego przywiodła) was adapted as part of the plot for the film Victim of the Brain, there called The Perfect Imitation.
 This same story, in which Trurl creates a miniature mechanical kingdom for a tyrant to play with, was also an inspiration of the game SimCity.

+In 2026 the book was adapted into a five-part audio series for BBC Radio 4.